Custom Workflows

 Workflow

-Now we can very easily see all articles and their status.
-But as a reviewer I am probably only interested in the articles that is ready to be reviewed.
+Now it's possible to easily see all the articles and their status.
+However, the reviewer will only be interested in the articles

-We can search for these articles with the following query:
+to be reviewed.
+It's possible to search for these articles using the following query:

 $filter=data/status/iv eq 'Ready'

-The basic setup is already done and it might work well enough in a small team.
-It requires a little bit of discipline and corporation of all team members.
-But if we have critical content like product texts or a big team where we don't want to rely that everybody has a good day we need some rules to enforce that our workflow is used correctly.
+The basic setup is already complete and might work well enough in a small team.
+It requires a little discipline and co-operation from all team members.
+However, if there is critical content such as product texts or there's a large team where it's difficult to rely on other people, it's a good idea to use some rules to ensure that the workflow is utilized correctly.

-You can also use the new comments feature to share information between reviewer and writer:
+It's also possible to use the new comments feature to share information between reviewer and writer:

-As you can see in the screenshot above, the Creator can only create and update content, but not publish it and the Reviewer can only update content. we use the default role Editor for the Publisher.
+As you can see in the screenshot above, the Creator can only create and update content, but cannot publish it and the Reviewer can only update content.
+Let's use the default role Editor for the Publisher.

-So we solved the problem that only the Publisher should be able to publish, unpublish content, but there is still something left to do.
+So, the problem of just the Publisher being able to publish and unpublish content is solved, but there is still something left to do.

 We have to ensure that: